top of page

 Mara is a sociologist and demographer who uses a life course perspective to study new drivers of stratification for aging adults.
 Her research has been published in Demography,

-Population Research & Policy Review, and the Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, among other peer-reviewed journals.
+Population Research & Policy Review, the Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, and Socius, among other peer-reviewed journals.

 With a background in mentorship and service-learning, Mara is an experienced and enthusiastic educator.